In Honor of Rebellion

 Today I’m going to tell you to remember the past, remember the fight.
 Remember there are things worth standing up for and things don’t change unless you rise up and change them.

-Free yourself from the fear, trepidation, and self-doubt that keeps you from standing up for the rights of every man, woman, non-binary, and child in this country.
+Free yourself from the fear, trepidation, and self-doubt that keeps you from standing up for the rights of every man, woman, all-those-between, and child in this country.
 We are Americans and we stand together against the forces that seek to keep any one of us down.

 Rise up.